Eliminator (album): Tour

 The Eliminator tour was a return to the larger-than-life scale of ZZ Top's 1976–1977 Worldwide Texas Tour.
-From May to October 1983 the band toured the US, interrupted in August by several days in the British Isles, playing Dublin and then Castle Donington: the Monsters of Rock concert.
+From May to October 1983 the band toured the US, interrupted in August by several days in Ireland and the British Isles, playing Dublin and then Castle Donington: the Monsters of Rock concert.
 The European leg of the tour in October–November 1983 brought the band to Sweden, Norway, Denmark, Germany, France, Belgium and back to the UK, including one added date at Wembley Arena to meet demand.
 The final leg of the tour picked up more dates in the US in early 1984.
 The band performed all four singles from Eliminator as well as selections from their earlier albums, closing the show with "Tush".
 The Eliminator car was represented by an outsized replica, and the stage equipment included laser lights.
 At each concert on the final song, a smoke bomb was triggered, then parts of the lighting structure along with a mannequin roadie crashed down from the overhead grid to simulate a rigging failure.
 The stage itself was patterned after the dashboard of the vintage car.